Themed Family Dinner Ideas will help you spice up your evening meal and create new memories along the way.

 Why settle with the same type of food every night when you can savor the dishes from around the world?

-If you decide to make this a weekly tradition, you can feature dishes from one country every week.
-You can have some of the ingredients that are in the recipes as a show-and-tell.
+If you decide to make this a themed family dinner weekly tradition, you can feature dishes from one country every week.
+You can have some of the ingredients in the recipes as a show-and-tell.

 A mini-globe can be the centerpiece of your themed evening.
 You can show your family where the country is on the map.